Many organizations miss the point—and the benefits—of work anniversaries entirely.

 This is especially true if you've got a system for keeping a record of those contributions, and the praise they generated.

 Instead of scrambling for examples of the contributions someone's made throughout the year, you and everyone else on the team will already have a pretty good sense of what those contributions were, and the impact they had.

 You'll have a laundry list of great things you can highlight when the time comes.

 Although work anniversaries are one of the most common forms of employee recognition in use today, they're often poorly executed.

 Think about your goals for this, and how your strategy is helping to achieve them.
 If you're handing out greeting cards each year and calling it good, you're missing a huge opportunity.

-If you're ready to take the next step in building a great organizational culture, check out our latest guide:
+And if you're ready to take the next step in building a great company culture, check out our latest guide: